Bilinear Autoencoders

 Future work

-I’m happy with this paper as it proposes quite some solutions to open problems, yet these are early days, and much work remains to be done to verify and extend this work.
+This paper proposes solutions to several open problems, but much work remains to verify and extend the approach.